enzperuzzetto/stage/README.md

 ## Getting Started

-//These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+[//]: # (These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.)

 ### Prerequisites

-//What things you need to install the software and how to install them
+[//]: # (What things you need to install the software and how to install them)

 ```